 Mr. Udseth's annual base salary of \$300,000 was established in connection with his Employment Agreement entered into on February 10, 2021.
-The Compensation Committee did not make any changes to Mr. Udseth's base salary in 2022, but effective February 13, 2023, Mr. Udseth voluntarily agreed, and the Compensation Committee approved, a reduction in Mr. Udseth's annual base salary to \$255,000, in order to assist with the reduction of corporate overhead.
+Effective February 13, 2023, Mr. Udseth voluntarily agreed, and the Compensation Committee approved, a reduction in Mr. Udseth's annual base salary to \$255,000, in order to assist with the reduction of corporate overhead.
+Subsequently, in connection with certain financing arrangements entered into by the Company on June 1, 2023, the Compensation Committee approved the reinstatement of Mr. Udseth's annual base salary amount of \$300,000, effective June 5, 2023.

-In connection with Mr. Ingvaldson's appointment as the Company's Chief Financial Officer, the Compensation Committee approved an annual base salary of \$250,000 for Mr. Ingvaldson, based on the Committee's review of market salaries for similar positions.
+In connection with Mr. Ingvaldson's appointment as the Company's Chief Financial Officer effective October 10, 2022, the Compensation Committee approved an annualbase salary of \$250,000 for Mr. Ingvaldson, based on the Committee's review of market salaries for similar positions.